Search This Blog

 I wanted to end up with a table top that was 7/8" thick, 14.25" deep, and 19 + 9/16" wide.
 I cross cut two 20" long sections from my cherry board.

 On my table saw I ripped 1" wide slices from those boards until I had eleven pieces.
-Those piece I tipped 90 degrees to lay flat, and glued them together to make the panel you see above in my clamps.
+Those pieces I tipped 90 degrees to lay flat, and glued them together to make the panel you see above in my clamps.
 Rip and tip.
 Knowing that glue is slippery until it dries and that boards clamped up may slip out of alignment, I added 1/8" to the thickness of the slices to account for that.

 Smooth both sides.
 Ends trimmed square,